 The University is not responsible for the cost of replacing furniture and other personal items damaged as the result of pests.

+No refund or reduction of residence fees will occur should bedbugs be confirmed.
 In cases where the room must be treated multiple times and Campus Living suspects negligence on the part of the resident, Campus Living may charge the resident for the cost of pest treatments.